marcus-k/SEMFeatureDetection/README.md

 ```
 Next, install the required packages
 ```
-conda install -n ellipse opencv=4.5.5 numpy pandas matplotlib tifffile ipykernel ipyml
+conda install -n ellipse opencv=4.5.5 numpy pandas matplotlib tifffile ipykernel ipympl
 ```
-This assumes Jupyter Notebooks/Lab is already installed (which it is the default
+This assumes Jupyter Notebooks/Lab is already installed (which it is in the default
 Anaconda setup).

 OpenCV version 4.5.5 is specified since the provided AAMED binaries were compiled with